 In October 2016, the Commission authorized the award of contracts to legal firms and financial consultants to assist in exploring a broadband network public-private partnership (P3) project, including the designing, building, financing, operating and maintenance of a fiber network for Commission data communications and the marketing and leasing of excess network capacity to private users along the System.
 The new system would replace an existing digital microwave network.
-To date, the Commission has shortlisted potential P3 teams and a final Request For
+The Commission shortlisted potential P3 teams and received three proposals.
+While the proposals demonstrated that the network could generate commercial revenue, none of the proposals were deemed to be financially advantageous to the Commission.
+As a result, the Commission announced in December 2018 that it was ending its pursuit of a P3 project and will pursue other options for its communication network.